Let’s start with an answer that our clients like to hear. You can also download a free performance evaluation at the bottom of this article.

 Employee Evaluations Can Do More Harm During a Employee Lawsuit

-First, a cautionary tale on how they can do more harm than good: Employee Jane needs to be terminated, laid off, or let go for some reason.
+Jane, the employee you hired six months ago, needs to be terminated or let go for some reason.
 The only written record in her file is a recent past evaluation that points out some areas of needed improvement, but gives an overall score that indicates her performance is acceptable, or even stellar.

 Jane becomes disgruntled about losing her job, and hires an attorney.
 Although you had no discriminatory motive to fire her, it’s now your burden to prove she was fired for some reason other than her gender/age/race/ethnicity.
 Your records, including this evaluation, can either help or hurt you.